 Have classes been cancelled at StFX?

 In-person classes at StFX are suspended for the week of March 16-20.
 This is a preventative measure to increase social distancing, eliminate large-group gatherings, and allow professors time to shift to alternative means of teaching.
-Continuing and Distance Education classes continue as normal.
+Any online-based classes will continue as normal.

 Will I be able to complete the academic year?